pankourgiou/Nexus_and_Xenia/README.md

-It's a simple Hello world program for a robot called Nexus.
+It's a simple Hello world program in swift